Greybody factors of string-corrected d-dimensional black holes: Greybody factors in the asymptotic limit

 As we have shown in \cite{Moura:2021nuh}, there is a singularity in the coordinate $x$ at $r=0$ associated to the $\a$ correction.
 Because of such singularity, close to the origin the Stokes lines $\Re(x)=0$ are very difficult to handle.
-Since the analysis of these lines is crucial for our calculation, we must find an alternative coordinate in order to avoid that singular behavior close to the origin.
+Since the analysis of these lines is crucial for our calculation, we must use an alternative coordinate in order to avoid that singular behavior close to the origin.
 Bacause of that, we rather take the tortoise coordinate $z$ corresponding to the Tangherlini solution, since there are no $\a$ corrections associated to it.
 Such coordinate is given simply by

 with $f_0(r)$ given by (\ref{fr0}).
 Stokes lines associated to this coordinate, given by $\Re(z)=0$, are much easier to handle.
+A detailed discussion of these Stokes lines, including plots with their complete depiction for every relevant dimension $d$, can be found in \cite{Moura:2021nuh}.
 In general we will have $2d-4$ Stokes lines emerging from the origin of the complex $r$-plane, all equally distributed and separated by an angle of $\frac{\pi}{d-2}$.
 Two of such lines are bounded, forming angles of $\pm \frac{\pi}{2(d-2)}$ with the real axis at the origin, and forming a loop around the real physical horizon $r=R_H$.
 The next two adjacent Stokes lines are unbounded, going towards complex infinity and forming angles of $\pm \frac{3 \pi}{2(d-2)}$ with the real axis at the origin.
 Between these two unbounded Stokes lines there will be no roots of the metric function $f(r)$ (so called ``fictitious'' horizons).

 The general idea of the monodromy method is to pick two closed homotopic contours on the complex $r$-plane.
 Both these contours enclose only the physical horizon $r=R_H$: none of them encloses the origin of the complex $r$-plane nor any other complex root of the metric function $f(r)$ (``fictitious horizon'').
 One of these contours, the ``big contour'', seeks to encode information of the boundary condition (\ref{130}) on the monodromy of $\psi$ associated with a full loop around it.
 The other contour, the ``small contour'', seeks to encode information of the boundary condition (\ref{129}) on the monodromy of $\psi$ associated with a full loop around it.
 Since both contours are homotopic, the monodromy theorem asserts that the respective monodromies must be the same.
 Equating them yields an analytic condition which, together with the boundary conditions, allows to compute the greybody factor.